TimTr/Dotfiles/readme.md

 The scripts are designed to work in `zsh`, although they rarely use advanced features and are likely portable to other shells.
 SImply run `setup.sh` to install, or re-install, at any time.

-The setup will create a custom folder `/opt/bin/` that is added to the PATH variable and useful for putting random stuff in the path.
-It also adds `/usr/local/bin` and `/opt/homebrew/bin` to the PATH to support Homebrew and some other tools.
+The setup will create a custom folder `$HOME/bin/` that is added to the PATH variable and useful for putting random stuff in the path.
+For Homebrew and related tools support, it also adds `/usr/local/bin` (for Intel) and `/opt/homebrew/bin` (for Apple) to the PATH.

 There are a few aliases added that make it easy to install Homebrew and other tools, rather than trying to do the installs directly from `setup.sh`.
 Mostly this is because the install is a multi-step process, and it is just a lot easier to run the full setup, then manually type `install-brew` when everything else looks to be working.